abdullahriazz/Bitcoin-Tweet-Sentiment-Analysis/README.md

 2. **Run the Analysis:**

-    Execute the PySpark script to perform the sentiment analysis:
+    Execute the PySpark Jupyter Notebook to perform the sentiment analysis

-    ```bash
-    spark-submit sentiment_analysis.py
-    ```

-    Replace `sentiment_analysis.py` with the name of your script if different.

 ## Results